Anna Plains Station: History

-The traditional owners of the area is the Kardjari people to the north and the Njangamarda Kundal and Njangamarda Uparuka peoples to the south.
+The traditional owners of the area is the Karajarri people to the north and the Njangamarda Kundal and Njangamarda Uparuka peoples to the south.

 In 1903 the station was owned by the partners, Percy and Felde, who went to court over selling the station in 1905.

 The MacRobertson Expedition visited the area in June 1928, and described the station as being over 1 million acres in extent and famed for its shorthorn cattle.
 It was also noted that the expedition wireless was a source of great curiosity to the station's Indigenous employees.

 Mr F. S. McMullen was the station owner in 1933.
 He petitioned the minister of agriculture to dispose of 10,000 head of cattle with a view to changing over to sheep.
 The request was made as the owner was unable to move his stock north through country infested with bush tick and new restrictions meant he was unable to move his cattle south because of pleuro-pneumonia and buffalo fly infestations.

 The station was subject to heavy rains in 1934 with 9 in of rain falling during the course of a storm, leaving the country under water for hundreds of miles.
 A passenger aeroplane flying from Port Hedland to Broome that was caught in the storm was forced to land at the station.
-At least 800 head were overlanded to the Meekatharra sales yeard later the same year and were the first cattle in the state to be subject to the Turner test for pleuro-pneumonia prior to sale.
+At least 800 head were overlanded to the Meekatharra sales yard later the same year and were the first cattle in the state to be subject to the Turner test for pleuro-pneumonia prior to sale.
 The station was stocked with approximately 10,000 head of cattle at this time.

 In 1935 a trapper, Daniel Joseph O'Brien, was found murdered near the station property.
 His body was exhumed from a shallow grave, as was the body of an Aboriginal man, and both were taken back to the homestead.